sburden/website/fifi/index.md

 Let's do a minimal (but non-trivial) working example: we'll reproduce Fig 3D,E,F from [Maneeshika's paper](http://dx.doi.org/10.1101/2024.05.23.595598).
 Download the following files: [fifi.svg]({{ site.url }}/fifi/fifi.svg), [fifi.ipynb]({{ site.url }}/fifi/fifi.ipynb).

-If you open fifi.svg in Inkscape, you'll see a pretty boring canvas: three grey boxes indexed by D, E, and F. This really is all you need.
+If you open fifi.svg in Inkscape, you'll see a pretty boring canvas: three grey boxes indexed by A, B, and C (OK so this differs from the D, E, and F in the paper, so sue me!).
+This really is all you need.
 If you wanted more annotations, for instance a box around one of the axes or arrows pointing at key elements, you add them to this file.

 ![MWE for FiFi]({{ site.url }}/fifi/fifi.svg.png)